Care and recovery

 When to send it

-Best sent during recovery, when a quiet note is more useful than a big gesture
+Best sent during recovery, when a quiet note is more useful than a big gesture.
+Choose a time when the recipient can open it without interruption or social pressure.

 Recommended flower direction